Major complication of cholelithiasis (i.e., gallstones); symptomatic gallstones are common before developing cholecystitis.

 Right upper quadrant (RUQ) pain lasting more than 3 to 6 hours and fever are common.

 RUQ tenderness, a distended RUQ mass, and positive Murphy's sign are key examination findings.

-Ultrasound is the definitive initial test; hepatobiliary iminodiacetic acid (HIDA) scanning and MRI may be helpful in cases where diagnosis is unclear.
+Ultrasound is the initial test of choice; hepatobiliary iminodiacetic acid (HIDA) scanning and magnetic resonance imaging may be helpful in cases where diagnosis is unclear.

 Treatment is early cholecystectomy.

-Acute cholecystitis is acute gallbladder inflammation, and one of the major complications of cholelithiasis or gallstones.
-It develops in up to 10% of patients with symptomatic gallstones.
-In most cases (90%), it is caused by complete cystic duct obstruction usually due to an impacted gallstone in the gallbladder neck or cystic duct, which leads to inflammation within the gallbladder wall.
+Acute cholecystitis is acute gallbladder inflammation, and is one of the major complications of cholelithiasis (the presence of gallstones).
+In most cases (90%), acute cholecystitis is caused by complete cystic duct obstruction due to an impacted gallstone in the gallbladder neck or cystic duct, which leads to inflammation within the gallbladder wall.
 In 5% of cases, bile inspissation (due to dehydration) or bile stasis (due to trauma or severe systemic illness) can block the cystic duct, causing an acalculous cholecystitis.

 Professor of Surgery

 CB is an author of one study referenced in this topic.
 CB declares that he has no other competing interests.